Social and Emotional Wellbeing

-What does "academic stress" actually mean?
-Concretely, it means homework that stretches late into the night for many of our students.
+What does this stress look like?
+Concretely, it means homework that stretches late into the night for many of our students -- despite scientific evidence showing that too much homework is self-defeating for learning.
 It means students and parents spending large amounts of time and money on tutors in order to enhance college applications.
 It means kids without enough time to be kids, at increasingly younger ages, as the pressure pushes down into middle and even elementary school.
-It means an excessive focus on grades and competition over grades, rather than on the joy of learning.
-It means a rise in cheating and plagiarism as students react to the pressure to produce, as Stanford Education School senior lecturer Denise Clark Pope showed in her study "Doing School."
+It can look like an excessive focus on grades and competition over grades, rather than on the joy of learning.
+It can even result in cheating and plagiarism as students react to the pressure to produce, as Stanford Education School senior lecturer Denise Clark Pope showed in her study "Doing School."
 As Dr. Kenneth Ginsburg has noted, many teens are even suffering from physical maladies such as headaches, stomach aches, and fatigue as a result of excessive stress.

 As I’ve talked with students at many of our schools, I hear them say that they feel that no matter how hard they work or how much time they put in, it’s not enough.
-A student graduation speaker at Gunn this year made headlines by openly acknowledging this struggle.
-When my daughter was a student at Gunn a few years ago, I remember many nights when she was up after we’d gone to bed, doing homework -- and her friends were the same.
+A student graduation speaker at Gunn a few years ago made headlines by openly acknowledging this struggle.
+When my daughter was a student at Gunn, I remember many nights when she was up after we’d gone to bed, doing homework -- and her friends were the same.
 Our kids and our parents are missing the down time, play time and family time that is part of childhood and adolescence.
 The costs are clear: the 2011 Developmental Assets survey found that 47% of Palo Alto teens are "vulnerable or at risk."

 Some people say that this is the cost of high academic achievement.
 But research reveals that is a false choice: social and emotional well-being and academic achievement go hand in hand.
 Healthy, well-rested, well-adjusted kids learn better and achieve more than kids who are stressed and sleep-deprived.
 Just think about your own life -- do you do your best work when you are happy, relaxed, and stimulated, or when you are juggling too many tasks in too little time?
 Many studies have found a connection between sleep deficits and reduce academic performance.
 (For more about the academic research on academic stress, see this annotated bibliography).

-What can we do to make things better?
+What can we do to support student health and learning?
 I have advocated strongly that PAUSD should make reducing unnecessary academic stress a top priority.
 As a direct result of that work, the district adopted this as a focused goal for the 2011-12 and 2012-13 school years.
 One part of that work was a district committee aimed at setting guidelines for the purpose and volume of homework.
 I served on that committee, which included parents, teachers, and administrators from schools across the district.
-We reached unanimous consensus on time limits for homework, for the first time in Palo Alto school history.
+We reached unanimous consensus on time guidelines for homework, for the first time in Palo Alto school history.

 We already have a blueprint for what to work on next to reduce unnecessary academic stress.
 Section P-8 of the Project Safety Net Plan, called "Supportive School Environments," lays out a set of topics to combat the "stress and distress" affecting our teens in particular.
 These include "finals prior to winter break [done with the recent calendar change, which I supported], revised test and project calendars, revised homework policies addressing purpose and volume [partially done], academic integrity concerns, tutorials and advisories, and social and emotional skill development."
 Setting priorities among these topics should be guided by data gathered from our students by the Development Assets and California Healthy Kids surveys.